TonGarcia/aind-planning-cargo/heuristic_analysis.md

 | astar                  |    18223   |    18225   |   159618  |      12     | 49.96127818400055    |
 | h_levelsum             |     325    |     327    |    3002   |      12     | 234.37085508100063   |
 | h_ignore_preconditions |    5040    |    5042    |   44944   |      12     | 18.444490878999204   |
+For the Problem3, about the time to take the best decision, the ignore_predictions was the winner algorithm, but about the one that less expanded, the winner was the levelsum, but it took so long time to find the solution.

+As a result is clear that the levelsum use less visits/expansions, but it logics takes so much longer to execute, so it is not so efficiently, the ignore_predictions, instead, perform more expansions, but it logic is so "time-cheap".

 ## Reason for each result
 The depth first grown up it expansion of nodes exponentially, getting worse for each problem.
 According to the classes